googleforgames/agones/site/content/en/docs/Installation/helm.md

 you can use the helm `--namespace` parameter to specify a different namespace._

 When running in production, Agones should be scheduled on a dedicated pool of nodes, distinct from where Game Servers are scheduled for better isolation and resiliency.
 By default Agones prefers to be scheduled on nodes labeled with `agones.dev/agones-system=true` and tolerates node taint `agones.dev/agones-system=true:NoExecute`.
 If no dedicated nodes are available, Agones will run on regular nodes, but that's not recommended for production use.
-For instructions on setting up a decidated node pool for Agones, see the [Agones installation instructions]({{< relref "../_index.md" >}}) for your preferred environment.
+For instructions on setting up a dedicated node pool for Agones, see the [Agones installation instructions]({{< relref "../_index.md" >}}) for your preferred environment.

 The command deploys Agones on the Kubernetes cluster with the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.